rexbarq/hashpin/hashpin-whitepaper.md

-Registration of all digital content by recording its hash on a widely recognised blockchain can solve many issues associated with verifying authenticity without resorting to authority \[1\].
-Consider the trivial use case of proving authenticity of a photograph or video would greatly benefit from an ability to prove that it was taken at the claimed time.
+Registration of all digital content by recording its hash on a widely recognised blockchain can solve many issues associated with verifying authenticity without resorting to authority [1].
+Consider the trivial use case of proving authenticity of a photograph or video would greatly benefit from an ability to prove that it was taken at the claimed time [2].

-We propose a universal protocol for pinning hashes that implements the bare minimum required to make such a protocol able to sustain its continued existence.
+We propose a universal protocol for pinning hashes that implements the bare minimum required to make such a protocol able to sustain its continued existence in a wider economy.
 These components include:

 1. The ability to pin (register) a hash and associate it with a registrant wallet address,